jolyonb/olxcleaner/errors.md

 - `CourseXMLDoesNotExist`: The supplied `course.xml` file does not exist (or could not be opened).

+- `DuplicateID`: A discussion ID is duplicated.
+This leads to the discussion forums randomly telling students that threads have been deleted.

 - `DuplicateURLName`: Two tags have the same `url_name` attribute.
-This can lead to the wrong content loading.
+This can lead to the wrong content loading, and seriously impedes this program's error analysis.

 - `ExtraURLName`: A tag that had been pointed to by `url_name` from another file has a `url_name` of its own.